On-Going Programs: Entrepreneurship

 The heavy and continuous downpour that stared on 11 August 2017 invited severe landslides and floods in at least 35 districts of Nepal, claiming 143 lives, completely damaging 79,812 houses and partially damaging 1,44,444 houses.
 The districts with the highest numbers of people affected by the floods were Saptari, Rautahat, Mahottari, Siraha, Baridya, Sunsari, Banke, Chitwan, Morang, Sarlahi, Kailali and Jhapa as per the press released by Ministry of Home Affairs.
 Similarly, United Nations Office for the Coordination of Humanitarian Affairs (OCHA) reported that 1.7 million people have been affected and 4, 61,000 people (91,000 families) have been displaced due to the flood.

 Although many government and non-government agencies were swift to respond with aids, many households were yet to receive any aid materials upon our arrival.
-After a week of pre-assessment to avoid work duplication and reach the most vulnerable groups, Relief Distribution for Flood Victims was organized in Saptari, where four dozen villages had been inundated with more than 5,000 houses submerged and 2,500 families displaced.
+After a week of pre-assessment to avoid work duplication and reach the most vulnerable groups, Relief Distribution for Flood Victims was organized in Saptari, Sunsari and Morang district which were among the 10 most affected districts hit by the flood.

 Emergency Response to April 25 Earthquake